 Provenance

-Veracity and verifiability of research data requires the determination of the provenance of the data, i.e., a complete description of the origins of the data, as well as the process by which that data arrived in its current form (e.g., any data manipulation such as normalizations).
+Veracity and verifiability of research data requires the determination of the provenance of the data used in the research endeavor within the paper, i.e., a complete description of the origins of the data, as well as the process by which that data arrived in its current form (e.g., any data manipulation such as normalizations).
 Provenance allows for (i) assessing data quality; (ii) providing an audit trail that could uncover sources of error; (iii) the location of all the data relevant for replication of the results; and (iv) attribution, an important issue in assessing ownership, copyright rights, license limitations, any privacy restrictions, and liabilities, if any, ascribed to erroneous data.

 Workflows

 The exact understanding of the data’s provenance can be helped substantially by the inclusion of workflows within the supplement.
-Supplements should outline, preferably both superficially and in some depth, the individual and collective workflows that produced employed resources and the final conclusions.
+Supplements should outline, preferably both superficially and in some depth, the individual and collective workflows that produced and employed resources and the final conclusions.
+Notably, the workflows should be designed to work on at least two levels: as abstract general methods and as more specific schematic representation of a particular computer code.
+This is an important limitation, as workflows should not necessarily include the code itself as this paradigm sees supplements as important platform but not a repository of data.

 Workflows are especially relevant for in-silico analyses, as reproducibility can turn on the ability to recreate the exact parameters employed.
 Both abstract workflows, flowcharts and/or comments on the code, and execution infrastructure of the research are necessary.

 Workflows should both have and employ standardized identifiers that can be used to reference parts of workflow itself or the relevant datasets and software (and their version, if pertinent) and any other information useful for cross-referencing workflows and their components.
 In the alternative, third party, open-source solutions, such as Galaxy, could be used with the supplement providing links to these solutions.